AmberC0209/PaddleX/docs/other_devices_support/paddlepaddle_install_DCU.en.md

 ```

 ## 2. Install PaddlePaddle Package
-Within the started docker container, download and install the wheel package released by PaddlePaddle's official website. **Note**: The DCU version of PaddlePaddle framework only supports Hygon C86 architecture.
+Within the started docker container, download and install the wheel package released by PaddlePaddle's official website. <b>Note</b>: The DCU version of PaddlePaddle framework only supports Hygon C86 architecture.

 ```bash
 # Download and install the wheel package